Burke's Rangers: Establishment of the "Rangers"

 In 1757, Massachusetts began to pursue a policy of raising and deploying its forces on an ongoing basis each year, without waiting for requests of defenseless towns and almost abandoned garrisons.
 In addition to the colony's garrison troops,"one hundred men were employed on the eastern frontier, and forty-five under a captain and lieutenant, on the west side of the Connecticut River, to Range the woods north of Falltown."
 The latter company—known as Rangers—under the command of Captain John Burke, was stationed at Hinsdale's Fort, on the east bank of the Connecticut River.
 Burke began recruiting his company in the winter of 1756.
 The initial group of forty-five men included four Stockbridge Mahicans.
 Burke received his captain's commission on March 30, by which time he had seventy men enrolled in his company.
 They made frequent marches through the neighboring country for the purpose of discovering concealed Indians.
 Their course was sometimes along the main stream of West River, and again by its south or west branches.
 They frequently ascended to the top of West River Mountain to watch for the smoke of the enemy's camp fires.
 To enable them perform their difficult tasks, snow-shoes and moccasins were issued to the Rangers.

 In the winter of 1756–57, the Rangers under Burke were stationed at the fort at Hinsdale, Massachusetts.
-There were no enemy attacks on the fort until April 20 when a party of about 70 Indians and French appeared.
-They captured four men and brought them back to Canada.
-Only two of the four prisoners survived to return.
+There were no enemy attacks on the fort and by summer they had been posted to Fort William Henry.